tvpollet/shiny_review_app/README.md

 ## Limitations
 * There is only one randomisation for _all_ reviewers.
-* Currently set to three reviewers.
+* Currently set to four reviewers.
 * Currently only set to two review criteria to be scored on a 0-10 scale.